State-based regulations to be aware of when selling your car

 Understanding the legal framework for car sales

 There are a number of legal requirements that you should be aware of when selling a car in Australia.
 A document that transfers the registration to the new owner must be completed in each state and territory.
 Beyond that, there are various other documents and requirements that must be completed in each state or territory before the new owner can take delivery of your vehicle.
-Here is a guide to what is required.
+Here is a guide that discusses what is required.

 New South Wales